layer-3/clearsync/docs/YIP/YIP-0006-margin-zones.md

 > The difference between the last two is that the _"Move to green ..."_ changes the margin distribution less.
 For example, before the settlement the margin disrtibution was `[93, 7]` with the green zone at 15 and higher,
 > the _"Move to center ..."_ market selection algorithm can change the margin to be `[52, 48]`, and the _"Move to green ..."_ to `[83, 17]`.

-### Restrictions on post-settlement margin zone

-As the yellow and red zones are undesirable, the settlement should not result in the post-settlement margin in these zones.

-This means that Clearpost should be able to identify the zone of the post-settlement margin when users select markets and disallow settling if the resulting zones are yellow and red.

-It is worth noting that the post-settlement margin is calculated periodically during the settlement to allow participants to agree on the margin distribution which indeed resembles the market.
-Therefore, if a post-settlement margin calculation transitions to the yellow zone during the settlement process, the users are notified that the current settlement should be accelerated and a new one should be prepared soon after the current is completed.
-If the PSM calculation transitions to the red zone, the settlement is automatically interrupted and a new automatic one is prepared by the Clearport.

 ## Consequences

 1. Margin zone limits shall be defined in the application configuration.